doxel/doxel-docker/doxel-dev/README.md

 ## EDIT THE SOURCE CODE ##

-After running the container and opening the homepage with your browser, you may want test some changes or debug something.

 You need to build the doxel-atom docker container beforehand.
 Then you can open the project in atom using:
 ```